Hild-Franck/jump-research/README.md

 The acceleration the player get until he reaches the maxSpeed (in pixel per tick per tick)
 ## floorAdhesion
 The deceleration the player get until he reaches 0 (in pixel per tick per tick)
+## jumpForce
+The initial vertical speed when starting a jump
+## gravity
+The deceleration the player get vertically while jumping